-GASB Statement No. 92 - In January 2020, GASB issued Statement No. 92, Omnibus 2020.
-The primary objective of this Statement is to address practice issues that have been identified during implementation and application of certain GASB Statements for a variety of topics.
-This Statement is effective for reporting periods beginning after June 15, 2022, or the fiscal year 2022-23.
+GASB Statement No. 100 - In June 2022, GASB issued Statement No. 100, Accounting for Changes and Error Corrections.
+The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
+This Statement is effective for reporting periods beginning after June 15, 2023, or the fiscal year 2023-24.
 The implementation of this Statement did not have a material effect on the financial statements.